charvolant/de-calixtinus/README.md

   used as a planning book.
 * Good-old [Google Maps](https://www.google.com/maps) was used to estimate total ascent and descent between waypoints and fix suitable waypoint locations.
-  Google maps was also used to estimate train and bus stations.
+  Google Maps was also used to estimate train and bus stations.
 * The [Stingy Nomads](https://stingynomads.com/camino-fatima-walk-lisbon-porto/) aided us on our route to Fátima.
 * And, of course, we did our own stuff.